littlebizzy/disable-comments/readme.md

 - no database involvement
 - disables all comments, pingbacks, trackbacks on all pages and post types
 - closes comments and pings on frontend and hides existing comments
-- disables `/wp-admin/edit-comments.php` for non-Admin and non-Super Admin (Multisite) users
+- disables `/wp-admin/edit-comments.php` for non-Admin users
 - removes Recent Comments in Activity widget for non-Admin users
 - removes the comments drop-down in Admin bar
 - removes X-Pingback headers